Body Dreams

 Teeth crumbling

 Gradual erosion of power.
 Something has been weakening for a long time — the crumbling shows the timeline.
-This didn't start yesterday.
 A skill, a confidence, a position has been deteriorating slowly, and the dream stages the current state of decay.

 Pulling your own teeth